Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Quick Cool Down

-Feelings of anger and frustration create a heated feeling in your body that you feel the need to react to.
+Feelings of anger and frustration create a heated feeling in your body that you feel the need to react to right away.
 This is one reason why tempers soar when temperatures rise.
-But instead of engaging in a powerful burst of anger and then allowing your body to eventually cool down, use the cool sensation of deep breathing to soothe the feeling from the beginning.
+But instead of engaging in a powerful burst of anger in the moment and then allowing your body to eventually cool down, use the cool sensation of deep breathing to soothe the feeling from the beginning.
 Breathe in through your mouth slowly, and exhale through your nose normally.
 Practice so you get a cooling feeling on your tongue.
 Take that time to pause and think, too.
+Repeat this breathing exercise until you’ve diffused the situation and can react in a more logical fashion.

 Watch Your Caffeine